david-bouyssie/Quantitative-proteomics/README.md

 The 2nd project is dedicated to quantitative proteomic data analysis from QC to statistical differential analysis.
 <br/>
 <br/>
 All modules can be launched by command line thanks to the R scripts stored in the **"Launchers"** folder.
-The QC, differential analysis and ROC modules make use of the functions implemented in the library stored in the **"Library"** folder.
+The modules from the quantitative data analysis project make use of the functions implemented in the library stored in the **"Library"** folder.
 These modules work with a standardized input format that can be obtain from any quantification file thanks to the parsers stored in the **"Parsers"** folder.